![]() |

 This tutorial demonstrates how the TensorFlow Lattice (TFL) library can be used to train models that behave responsibly, and do not violate certain assumptions that are ethical or fair.
 In particular, we will focus on using monotonicity constraints to avoid unfair penalization of certain attributes.
 This tutorial includes demonstrations of the experiments from the paper Deontological Ethics By Monotonicity Shape Constraints by Serena Wang and Maya Gupta, published at AISTATS 2020.

-We will use TFL canned estimators on public datasets, but note that everything in this tutorial can also be done with models constructed from TFL Keras layers.
+We will use TFL premade models on public datasets, but note that everything in this tutorial can also be done with models constructed from TFL Keras layers.

 Before proceeding, make sure your runtime has all required packages installed (as imported in the code cells below).